-Current Status: SB 252 passed out of the Senate Appropriations Committee on May 18, 2023 on a 4-2-1 vote.
-Subsequently, the bill passed off of the Senate Floor on May 25, 2023 on a 23-10-7 vote.
-The bill now moves to the Assembly.
+Current Status: SB 252 passed out of the Senate Labor, Public Employment and Retirement Committee on April 12, 2023 on a 4-1 vote.
+Subsequently, the bill passed out of the Senate Judiciary Committee on April 18, 2023 on an 8-2-1 vote.
+The bill was placed on the Senate Appropriations Committee Suspense File on May 1, 2023.

-• California State University Terms of Employment: Settlements and Retreat Rights: Senate Bill 808 (Dodd) would require the rules adopted by the trustees of the California State University to among other things: (1) require each campus president, and either a vice president or vice chancellor, to approve all sexual harassment settlements, (2) require a report to the Chancellor's office and the Legislature on the number of sexual harassment complaints filed, the length of time taken to complete the investigative process and the disposition of those cases, and (3) prohibit the opportunity to retreat for specified employees who have been determined to have committed sexual harassment or violated the California State University Title IX sexual harassment policy, from being entered into on or after January 1, 2024 or upon the expiration of a conflicting memorandum of understanding that was in effect before January 1, 2024, whichever is later.
+• California State University Terms of Employment: Settlements and Retreat Rights: Senate Bill 808 (Dodd) would require the rules adopted by the trustees of the California State University to among other things: (1) require each campus president and either a vice president or vice chancellor to approve all sexual harassment settlements, (2) require a report to the Chancellor's office and the Legislature on the number of sexual harassment complaints filed, the length of time taken to complete the investigative process and the disposition of those cases and (3) prohibit retreat rights for any campus president, provost or other senior administrator who has violated any California State University or campus Title IX policy from being entered into on or after January 1, 2024 or upon the expiration of a conflicting memorandum of understanding that was in effect before January 1, 2024, whichever is later.